Formula 1

 Foxhams.com

 Hamilton's race results in 2025 are stark on the headline figures.
-Leclerc ahead in 18 of 21 comparable races, averaging P5.1 against Hamilton's P7.0.
-Zero podiums for Hamilton, seven for Leclerc.
-On position-derived race points — stripping out sprint race bonuses and fastest lap points — Leclerc scored 225 to Hamilton's 135.
-A 90-point gap across 24 rounds.
+Leclerc finished ahead in 18 of 21 comparable races, averaging P5.1 against Hamilton's P7.0.
+Leclerc took seven podiums.
+Hamilton took none.

 Source: Formula 1 · Foxhams Data Insights